Report on Corporate Governance

 iv) Details of Shareholders' Requests/Complaints:

 During the year under review, the Company has resolved investor grievances expeditiously.
-During the year under review, the Company/its Registrar received the following complaints from SEBI/Stock Exchanges and queries from the shareholders, which were resolved within the time frame laid down by SEBI:
+During the year, the Company/its Registrar received the following complaints from SEBI/Stock Exchanges, which were resolved within the time frame laid down by SEBI:

-The Board has delegated the powers to approve transfer/transmissions of physical shares and to approve remat of shares to a Share Transfer Committee comprising of three Senior Executives.
-This Committee held eight meetings during the year for conducting the business delegated to it.
+The Board has delegated the powers to approve transfer / transmissions of physical shares and to approve remat of shares to a Share Transfer Committee comprising of three Senior Executives.
+This Committee held fourteen meetings during the year, for conducting the business delegated to it.
+Mr. N. Suryanarayanan, Company Secretary, is the Compliance Officer, who deals with Shareholders' Grievance matters.

 i) Terms of reference: